ravi312/camp/index.md

 ### The Beginner Curriculum (Level - II)

 The Beginner Level II course is designed for 6 months.
 This level deals with the different types of checkmate patterns.
 A good start should also end with a good finish.
 We will learn some simple strategies that help us dominate the ending stage.
-We will also learn new tactics such as windmill, intermediate moves, clearance sacrifice etc. that can be applied in the game
+We will also learn new tactics such as windmill, intermediate moves, clearance sacrifice etc. that can be applied in the game.

 The following topics will be explored: